iter8-tools/iter8/content/reference/metrics.md

 summary: iter8 metrics and customization
 ---

-This document describes iter8's out-of-the-box metrics and how to extend iter8's metrics.
+Iter8's out-of-the-box metrics and how to extend iter8's metrics.

 ## Iter8's out-of-the-box metrics